Indians should take note from the Pune Porsche accident

 The 24-year-olds Anish Awadhiya and Ashwini Costa were not killed by the 17-year-old intoxicated minor who was speeding a Porsche Taycan in Pune at 160 km/h.
 Not did the young man's father, well-known builder Vishal Agarwal, who was taken into custody this morning in Sambhajinagar.
 The two IT engineers' killers are part of a complex web of impunity and complicity; by collectively shrugging off responsibility and breaking the law, a number of institutions made this kind of tragedy possible.

-the officials who, since March, permitted the opulent car to be driven on city streets without a valid licence plate or registration.
+Here are a few of the murderers who participated in this "accident" together. the officials who, since March, permitted the opulent car to be driven on city streets without a valid licence plate or registration.
 A system that only slaps the wrists of juvenile drivers (and their guardians)

+a system that, in the unlikely event that juvenile drivers are caught, only imposes a light reprimand on them and their guardians.
 An institution that happily serves alcohol to children despite the fact that Maharashtra's legal drinking age is 25, and most other Indian states have legal drinking ages of 21. a system that, especially when the perpetrators are well-known, influential, or wealthy, ignores the imposition of punishments for infractions like speeding, driving while intoxicated, or driving without a licence.

 The court system on the other side of the collision gave the offender bail after only 15 hours in imprisonment, subject to requirements like writing a 300-word essay, cooperating with traffic police for 15 days, and obtaining psychiatric assistance.
 This

+This is the value that judges have placed on our existence.
 Such small, pointless demands publicly mock the sorrow of the young victims' relatives.

 Fury and Ignorance

+In the immediate wake of the tragic Pune accident, there was not an unusual amount of leniency in Indian judicial history.
+It follows a pattern.
 It brings to mind past high-profile incidents in which celebrities avoided harsh penalties in spite of serious accusations.
 In 1999, the term "hit-and-run" entered the national discourse due to the Sanjeev Nanda BMW case in Delhi.
 Salman Khan cemented it in our collective awareness a few years later.

 For common Indian residents, these cases established a troubling precedent that made it very evident that, if you're a powerful person, the legal consequences of your misdeeds will be minimal at best.
 The rest of us will be left with trite platitudes about how cheap human life is in India or the tired "Spirit of Mumbai" bromide that follows every preventable disaster.